-The Debt Office assesses the risk of large losses in connection with deposit insurance to be moderate.
+The Debt Office assesses the risk of large losses in the deposit insurance scheme to remain at the same moderate level as in the previous year.
 For the major banks and other institutions deemed systemically important, the deposit insurance scheme may need to be utilised to provide consumer protection in resolution.
 These institutions often have a debt structure with an extensive amount of liabilities with lower priority rights than those of guaranteed deposits, which means that very significant losses would have to occur before the deposit insurance scheme would need to be activated.
-In addition, the systemically important institutions have high creditworthiness and the risk is therefore deemed low.
-If a non-systemically important institution.
-Due to their smaller size, several non-systemically important institutions would have to fail before such fulfilments would lead to large losses.
+If a non-systemically important institution were to fail, the deposit insurance commitment would be fulfilled by the state paying compensation directly to the depositors and receiving a claim on the institution.
+Due to their smaller size, at least two to three non-systemically important institutions would have to fail before such fulfilments would lead to large losses.
 The Debt Office assesses the risk of that occurring to be moderate.